Six ways to impress in your next senior interview

 To help you prepare, we’ve asked some of our recruitment experts to share their insider knowledge in time for your next managerial interview.

 Your success in any interview process is based on your ability to offer detailed examples of the skills laid out in your CV.

 Questions that require candidates to apply past experience to new situations are common when interviewing for a managerial post.
 These might touch upon your leadership skills, management style or even potential issues within your team or work environment, enabling the hiring manager to gauge your ability to adapt your current skillset to meet the requirements of the role.

-Suzanne Feeney, managing director at Robert Walters Ireland advises: “As a recruiter, I would focus on the candidate’s specific experience, zooming in on certain projects they have led.
+Suzanne Feeney, country manager at Robert Walters Ireland advises: “As a recruiter, I would focus on the candidate’s specific experience, zooming in on certain projects they have led.
 This would help me assess their people management and conflict management skills and enable me to really understand the depth of their experience and decision making.

 “A strong candidate should have the ability to be specific when it comes to deliverables.
 They should be able to give detailed examples of what they were targeted on and how they achieved it.”

 When interviewing, it’s natural to try to focus the discussion on your successes, talking up your most impressive achievements and skirting around those you are less proud of.

 However, talking about the difficulties you’ve faced might actually make you a more desirable candidate than someone who appears to have had an easy ride.

 Suzanne Feeney talks about how overselling yourself might cause interviewers to doubt your experience.